Nicolaus Copernicus: Medical work

+Protestant attacks on the Copernican system

 Some of Copernicus's close friends turned Protestant, but Copernicus never showed a tendency in that direction.
 The first attacks on him came from Protestants.
 Wilhelm Gnapheus, a Dutch refugee settled in Elbląg, wrote a comedy in Latin, Morosophus (The Foolish Sage), and staged it at the Latin school that he had established there.
 In the play, Copernicus was caricatured as the eponymous Morosophus, a haughty, cold, aloof man who dabbled in astrology, considered himself inspired by God, and was rumored to have written a large work that was moldering in a chest.

 Elsewhere Protestants were the first to react to news of Copernicus's theory.
 Melanchthon wrote:

 Nevertheless, in 1551, eight years after Copernicus's death, astronomer Erasmus Reinhold published, under the sponsorship of Copernicus's former military adversary, the Protestant Duke Albert, the Prussian Tables, a set of astronomical tables based on Copernicus's work.
 Astronomers and astrologers quickly adopted it in place of its predecessors.

 Heliocentrism

 Some time before 1514 Copernicus made available to friends his "Commentariolus" ("Little Commentary"), a manuscript describing his ideas about the heliocentric hypothesis.
 It contained seven basic assumptions (detailed below).
 Thereafter he continued gathering data for a more detailed work.

-At about 1532 Copernicus had basically completed his work on the manuscript of Dē revolutionibus orbium coelestium; but despite urging by his closest friends, he resisted openly publishing his views, not wishing—as he confessed—to risk the scorn "to which he would expose himself on account of the novelty and incomprehensibility of his theses."
+At about 1532, Copernicus had basically completed his work on the manuscript of Dē revolutionibus orbium coelestium; but despite urging by his closest friends, he resisted openly publishing his views, not wishing—as he confessed—to risk the scorn "to which he would expose himself on account of the novelty and incomprehensibility of his theses."

+Reception of the Copernican system in Rome

 In 1533, Johann Albrecht Widmannstetter delivered a series of lectures in Rome outlining Copernicus's theory.
 Pope Clement VII and several Catholic cardinals heard the lectures and were interested in the theory.
 On 1 November 1536, Cardinal Nikolaus von Schönberg, Archbishop of Capua, wrote to Copernicus from Rome:

-By then Copernicus's work was nearing its definitive form, and rumors about his theory had reached educated people all over Europe.
+By then, Copernicus's work was nearing its definitive form, and rumors about his theory had reached educated people all over Europe.
 Despite urgings from many quarters, Copernicus delayed publication of his book, perhaps from fear of criticism—a fear delicately expressed in the subsequent dedication of his masterpiece to Pope Paul III.
 Scholars disagree on whether Copernicus's concern was limited to possible astronomical and philosophical objections, or whether he was also concerned about religious objections.